Office of the future: History

+In 1935, the Marquette Building in Chicago created a model office of the future to show prospective tenants.
+This featured high-intensity lighting, "color...to give the impression of great roominess", an "efficient" layout.

+The Johnson Wax Headquarters, designed by Frank Lloyd Wright and completed in 1939, featured "many advanced structural, lighting, heating and equipment ideas.
+A follow-up article touted the productivity improvement due to air-conditioning.
+On "the hottest day of July" the reporter found "work there proceeding in air-conditioned comfort with no apparent let-down of any kind," as opposed to other offices visited the same day, which experienced a 40-50% let-down.

 Memex desk and related machines

-The first practical office of the future concept was probably the series of machines which were presented in Life magazine in September 1945.
+The first practical modern office of the future concept was probably the series of machines which were presented in Life magazine in September 1945.
 Life magazine hired an illustrator from Sperry Rand, Alfred D. Crimi, to make drawings of the concepts Vannevar Bush had presented a few months earlier in The Atlantic Monthly magazine under the title "As We May Think."

 The Memex article in The Atlantic is most often cited because of its longer text which details the proposal of a system of shared microfilm based hyperlinks which could be considered as a precursor to the World Wide Web.
 "Wholly new forms of encyclopedias will appear, ready-made with a mesh of associative trails running through them."
 Those citations tend to overlook the massive organization it would have taken to mail all those microfilm reels between scientists, and eventually between any knowledge worker, in order to make the system work.
 The citations also tend to overlook that Memex was an entire system, composed not only of a massive desk which housed the microfilm hyperlinking equipment, and the microfilm library but also of a speech activated typewriter (also capable of speech synthesis from normal paper text) and other accessories.
 Also overlooked is the difficulty of making large volumes of printed material readable by machine through optical character recognition.

 Bush's predictions are notable for the fact that many have now become reality: the wearable camera ("Cyclops"), xerography ("dry photography"), speech-to-text ("vocoder"), and computers ("thinking machines").
 Only microfilm has become obsolete, and the desk-size "Memex" is now a device as small as a smart phone or tablet.

-Dynabook slate concept
+Many concepts for future computer systems were presented in the 1960s and 1970s, but none really touched office work as much as the Memex or had such a lasting impact.